MohamedSalahAbdallah/inventory_management_system/README.md

 This project is an Inventory Management System built with Laravel, designed to help businesses track their products, sales, and inventory efficiently.

+For the Frontend part, please visit this [repo](https://github.com/Ahmedd26/Inventive)

 ## Features

 -   Product management